 In some circumstances it may be desirable to omit the runtime error checking in one part of a program (e.g. in a time-critical section of code), while retaining error checks in other parts of a program, for debugging purposes.
-However, the compiler does not presently allow the mixing of REDUCED code within a program compiled in HALT mode.
-For this reason, the range.checking parameter to the compiler has been included.
+The range.checking parameter to the compiler has been included to control these checks.
 Normally when compiling in HALT or STOP mode, the range.checking parameter should be set to TRUE.
 Setting it to FALSE allows part of a program to be compiled with certain error checking.
 It should only be done if the program is believed to be correct, and there are good reasons for wanting that part of the program to omit error checks.
-The range.checking option will be withdrawn from any future version of the compiler which supports the mixing of REDUCED mode with other error modes.